March 09, 2022

 By accessing this link, you will be leaving Risk Management Advisors' website and entering a website hosted by another party.
 Please be advised that you will no longer be subject to, or under the protection of, the privacy and security policies of Risk Management Advisors' website.
 We encourage you to read and evaluate the privacy and security policies of the site you are entering, which may be different than those of Risk Management Advisors.

-In addition, self-funded companies often have self-funded insurance plans, which may be pretty costly to the owner initially but are excellent for business in the long run.
+In addition, self-funded companies often have self-funded insurance plans, which may be costly to the owner initially but are excellent for business in the long run.
 However, despite the numerous benefits, many companies are not successful in being entirely self-funded.
 This then leads owners to look for external sources.
 Though there could be multiple reasons why a company has failed to be self-funded or have self-funded insurance, we’ve explained the most critical reasons in our guide below.

 The contents of this article are for general informational purposes only and Risk Strategies Company makes no representation or warranty of any kind, express or implied, regarding the accuracy or completeness of any information contained herein.
 Any recommendations contained herein are intended to provide insight based on currently available information for consideration and should be vetted against applicable legal and business needs before application to a specific client.